How much does an Illinois contractor license bond cost?

 State-Required Contractor Bonds

-Applications for certain license types, such as demolition contractors, are seen by underwriters as being of greater risk and must therefore be reviewed before the cost of the surety bond can be determined.
-Although applicants who are highly qualified may still be approved for just 1%.
+Applications for certain license types, such as demolition contractors, are seen by underwriters as being of greater risk and must be reviewed before the cost of the surety bond can be determined.
+Even with the high risk, applicants who are highly qualified may still be approved for just 1-3%.

-Several municipalities in Illinois require contractor bonds to run concurrently with the license, meaning they will have a fixed term end date.
+Several municipalities in Illinois require contractor bonds to run concurrently with the license, meaning the term of the bond must end on a specific date.
 This may mean the cost of the bond can fluctuate if the initial bond term is slightly longer or shorter than the standard 12-month term.